-Our community outreach offers ministry and help to those nearby.
-This includes, but is not limited to our food pantry, Second Harvest food distribution, coat giveaway, local school mentoring, Pumpkin Patch, annual community Thanksgiving Dinner, and the "I Support the Girls" (which provides undergarments and personal hygiene items for homeless girls & women).
+Our community ministries offer help to those nearby.
+This includes, but is not limited to our food pantry, Second Harvest food distribution, coat giveaway, local school mentoring, and the "I Support the Girls" (which provides undergarments and personal hygiene items for homeless girls & women).

 Beaver Ridge UMC is dedicated to missions.
 We celebrate all types of mission opportunities - from trips to collecting mittens to donating food, and more.
 You are invited to participate in any or all of these mission opportunities!